An Unknown Enemy

-An Unknown Enemy (Un Extraño Enemigo) is a 2018 web television political thriller and propaganda drama series released on Amazon Prime.
+An Unknown Enemy (Un Extraño Enemigo) is a 2018 television historical political thriller and drama series released on Amazon Prime.

 It examines the events leading to the 1968 student massacre and its cover-up, through the eyes of Commander Fernando Barrientos, head of a secret Intelligence agency.

 The series main character is loosely based on the real life Fernando Gutiérrez Barrios, director of the infamous DFS intelligence Agency, and depicts the political intrigues that triggered the period of censorship and repression of students at the end of the 1960s.

-Season one, comprising eight episodes, aired on Amazon Prime exclusively.
+Season 1, comprising eight episodes, aired on Amazon Prime exclusively.
 It premiered on October 2, 2018, commemorating 50 years of the depicted events.
-On November 9, 2018 it was announced that the series would be renewed for a second season.
+On November 9, 2018, it was announced that the series would be renewed for a second season which premiered on September 28, 2022.
+This season its losely based on Corpus Christi Massacre and subsequently guerrilla groups 3 years after the events of the first season.

 Premise

 An Unknown Enemy explores the origins of the Mexican dirty war of the 1960s, and portrays the attempts of Fernando Barrientos, head of the "NSD" secret police, to ensure a grip on political power, as the country goes through a series of social turmoils, in part provoked by the agency he is directing.
 All happening in the frame of the Cold War, the 1960s youth counterculture, the preparations of 1968 Olympic Games in Mexico and the upcoming 1970 Mexican general election.